-As of December 31, 2021, all of the Company's short-term investments are U.S. Treasury instruments (Level 1), maturing within one year.
+As of December 31, 2022, the Company's short-term investments consist of U.S. Treasury instruments (Level 1), maturing within one year, and investments in a bank-managed money market fund that invests exclusively in United States Treasury obligations and is valued at the net asset value ("NAV") daily closing price, as reported by the fund, based on the amortized cost of the fund's securities (Level 2).
+For the bank-managed money market fund, the NAV is used as a practical expedient to estimate fair value.
+This practical expedient is not used when it is determined to be probable that the fund will sell the investment for an amount different than the reported NAV.
 Such securities are classified as held to maturity, since the Company has the intent and ability to do so, and are carried at cost plus accrued interest, which approximates fair value.